 Pillowcase Dress Tutorial

-At the time I did the “math” for each pillowcase dress as I made them, depending on who I was making it for and how old they were.
-When I sat down to make these dresses it occurred to me that a size chart for making pillowcase dresses would be very helpful!
+When I first began making these dresses, I did the “math” for each pillowcase dress as I made them, depending on who I was making it for and how old they were.
+After making quite a few dresses, it occurred to me that a size chart for making pillowcase dresses would be beneficial!

-I did the math and created this size chart for you to use when you sew a pillowcase dress.
-Also, did you know they are called pillowcase dresses because they are many times made from actual pillowcases??
+I did the math and created this size chart to use when you sew a pillowcase dress.
+Also, did you know they are called pillowcase dresses because they are often made from actual pillowcases??
 That’s why the width of the fabric is the same for each size of the dress.
 It’s pretty common for people to make them from embroidered or vintage pillowcases.

 Pillowcase Dress Sewing Tips